How to Backup DynamoDB Data to Different AWS Account

 Migrate Data from S3 to DynamoDB

-Now, the S3 bucket should have backup DynamoDB tables, there are a few ways you can do to handler ETL to migrate data into DynamoDB.
-You can use Glue Job to read the file from the S3 bucket and write them to the target DynamoDB table or use the write Lambda function to read the S3 file and write into the DynamoDB table.
-Following are a few ways possible to migrate data from S3 to DynamoDB, but it's not part of this blog.
+Now the S3 bucket should have the backup DynamoDB tables.
+There are a few ways you can handle ETL to migrate data into DynamoDB.
+You can use a Glue Job to read the files from the S3 bucket and write them to the target DynamoDB table, or write a Lambda function to read the S3 files and write them into the DynamoDB table.
+Following are a few possible ways to migrate data from S3 to DynamoDB, but they are not part of this blog.

 • Data Pipeline